euisuk-chung/AI_TOP_100/Extra_question/questions/Question_09.md

 2. **Execute**: Follow the plan strictly.

 This reduces "rabbit holes" and ensures all parts of the user's request are addressed.

+**Real Enterprise Example:**
+**Legal Contract Review**: When a law firm uses AI to review a 100-page merger agreement, the agent doesn't just start reading page 1.
+It first creates a plan: "1.
+Identify all indemnity clauses.
+2. Cross-reference with standard liability caps.
+3. Flag deviations.
+4. Summarize risks."
+This structured approach ensures no critical section is skipped due to token limits or distraction.